-Improving your water knowledge will enable your actions to be better informed.
+Improving your water knowledge will help you make informed decisions.
 You will be more effective in helping with water matters in your community.
 You will also be better equipped to tell others about the importance of water!

 As you go through the Our Water Matters learning activities: